Online Nursing Program student on laptop studying

 Similar to graduates of the college’s traditional PhD program, graduates of the online PhD nursing program are ready for careers in education, research and practice, and to assume leadership positions.
 Students work closely with major professors to define their success early so students can plan and conduct cutting-edge research using a variety of research methods.

-Students are admitted as a cohort and are required to attend a one-week orientation at the beginning of the program and return to campus at the end of their program of study.
+Students are admitted as a cohort and are required to attend a three day orientation at the beginning of the program and return to campus at the end of their program of study.
 Online courses are offered every two years and must be taken in sequence.

 Scholarships & Funding